elser-lang/elser/README.md

 ### Storage Variables
 Every storage variable is put either in `:external` variables set, or in `:internal` variables set.

+By default, all storage variables are *mutable* (it's planned to change that https://github.com/elser-lang/elser/issues/20).

 Definition syntax looks as follows:
 ```clj
 (def owner [(r :addr)])